leander-42/leander-42.github.io/README.md

 ## Quotes I agree with
 - "The real problem of humanity is the following: we have paleolithic emotions, medieval institutions, and god-like technology." - Edward Osborne Wilson
-- "It has been said that man is a rational animal.
-All my life I have been searching for evidence which could support this." - Bertrand Russell
 - "It's no measure of health to be well adjusted to a profoundly sick society." - Jiddu Krishnamurti
 - "You learn nothing from life if you think you are right all the time." - Unknown